 There are different types of hernia –

-- inguinal (inner groin),
+- Inguinal (inner groin)

-- femoral (outer groin),
+- Femoral (outer groin)

-- umbilical (belly button),
+- Umbilical (belly button)

-- incisional (resulting from an incision)
+- Incisional (resulting from an incision)

-- hiatal (upper stomach) hernia
+- Hiatal (upper stomach) hernia

-Natural remedies can only help in easing umbilical hernia condition in adults.
+Natural remedies can only help in easing umbilical hernia conditions in adults.
 Infants and newborns are not liable for these natural remedies.
-Therefore, a last resort to treat umbilical hernia is surgery, either open or laparoscopic surgery.
+Therefore, the last resort to treat umbilical hernia is surgery, either open or laparoscopic surgery.